Bharat9848/notes/DistributedSystem.md

 # Partitioning

-- It requires supporting pillars for: indexing, request routing and rebalancing,
-- It suffers form the problems- hotspot due to skew in data partitioning, rebalancing paritions
+- **request routing**
+- **Rebalancing**:
+  1. it is required in case of new capacity addition to the cluster due to performance degradation over time.
+  2. Automatic rebalancing due to machine failures.
+  3. Goals are that data should be available while rebalancing is happening, Data should be balanced after rebalancing and minimum data should be moved to keep it resources friendly.

+- **Hotspot**
-- Hotspot due to single key is not resolved using key-range or hash partitioning.
-It requires extra bookeeping to recognize the hotspot keys, provide data distribution strategy e.g. prepending random two decimal number in keys, and strategy to query hotspot data.
+  1. due to single key is not resolved either in key-range or hash partitioning.
+It requires extra bookeeping - to recognize the hotspot keys, provide data distribution strategy e.g. prepending random two decimal number in keys and partition the data and strategy to query hotspot data.
+  2. Hotspot due to data skewness can be resolved using dynamic-range partitioning in key-range partitioning and by hashing in case of hash-range partitioning.
+- **Range queries:**
+  1. It is not supported in case of hash-range partitioning.
+  2. If range is limited to a single partition then the range query would be limited to single partition otherwise it is scattered to different partitions and results are gathered.
+- **Secondary indexes**:
+  1. Each part maintains their secondary indexes copy.
+Scatter-gather pattern is used to query all the partitions and results is gathered.
+But it suffers from tail-latency amplification.
+  2. Term partitioning/ global indexes: Global indexes is partitioned to various nodes.
+It means the searching key will require answer from only one partition.
+Data is then gathered according to primary-keys.
+It makes read faster but write slower as seconday indexes are updated asynchronously.
+- ACID properties

 ## Data partitioning
  ### Key-range partitioning